 790 calories, 46 g fat, 37 g saturated fat, 0 g trans fat, 2,120 mg sodium, 66 g carbs, 3 g fiber, 7 g sugar, 29 g protein

 Chicken pot pie: The dish your mom makes for your dad on his birthday and the meal your grandma loved whipping up for your mom when she was a kid.
 Word of warning: This isn’t anything like the homemade variety you know and love.
 Despite the fact that this is one of the only dishes at KFC that’s stuffed with veggies and never touches the deep fryer, it’s still the worst option on the menu.
 The main calorie culprit is its buttery shell, but the creamy sauce that binds the filling together certainly doesn’t help matters either.
 To save 250 calories, order an Original Recipe Chicken Breast with Mashed Potatoes, Gravy and Sweet Kernel Corn.
 Or if you’d rather just enjoy come poultry at home, whip up one of these amazing healthy chicken recipes.

 John's Favorite Extra Large 16" Pizza

 Featuring pepperoni, sausage and six different types of fatty cheese, this pie is said to be Papa John’s founder John Schnatter’s favorite—but frankly, we’re not buying it.
-Spend a few moments Googling Mr. Schnatter and you’ll discover that he’s surprising fit.
-There’s no way a 410 calorie slice is his mainstay.
-And speaking of super trim dudes, steal their lean for life knowledge in our exclusive report 25 Weight Loss Tips From The World's Fittest Men.
+Spend a few moments Googling Mr. Schnatter, and you’ll discover that he’s surprisingly fit.
+There’s no way a 410-calorie slice is his mainstay.
+And speaking of super-trim dudes, steal their lean-for-life knowledge in our exclusive report 25 Weight Loss Tips From The World's Fittest Men.

 Bacon & Swiss Buttery Jack